sl-design-system/components/website/src/categories/components/message-dialog/usage.md

 ## When not to use

 The message dialog should not be used to present complex data or complex interactions.
 Keep them concise.
-If have a need for complex interactions, consider using the [dialog](../dialog/) component.
+If you have a need for complex interactions, consider using the [dialog](../dialog/) component.

 You should also not use this component to interrupt the user unnecessarily.
 Only show a message dialog when the user explicitly triggers it and when there is no other alternative (for example an [inline-message](../inline-message)).